Pokémon: Destiny Deoxys

 Pokémon: Destiny Deoxys is a 2004 Japanese anime film directed by Kunihiko Yuyama.
-It is the seventh film in the Pokémon series and the second film released under Pocket Monsters Advanced Generation in Japan.
-The film stars the voices of Rica Matsumoto, Ikue Otani, Yuji Ueda, Kaori, Fushigi Yamada, Noriko Hidaka, Koichi Yamadera, Susumu Chiba, Kenji Nojima, and Becky.
-The events of the film take place during the seventh season of Pokémon: Advanced Challenge.
+It is the seventh film in the Pokémon series and the second film released under Pocket Monsters Advance Generation in Japan.
+The film stars the voices of Rica Matsumoto, Ikue Otani, Yuji Ueda, Kaori, Fushigi Yamada, Noriko Hidaka, Koichi Yamadera, Susumu Chiba, Kenji Nojima and Becky.
+The events of the film take place during the seventh season of the Pokémon anime.

 The film was released on July 17, 2004, in Japan.
 The English adaptation was produced by 4Kids Entertainment and distributed by Miramax Films and debuted on Kids' WB on January 22, 2005.

 The ending theme for the Japanese version is "Lovely (Yumemiru Lovely Boy)" (L•O•V•E•L•Y～夢見るLOVELY BOY～) by Tomoko Kawase under her alias Tommy February6 while the English version is titled "This Side of Paradise" by Bree Sharp.
-Director Kunihiko Yuyama visited the city of Vancouver, British Columbia, Canada to get ideas for the setting for the film.

 Plot

-A mysterious meteorite is hurtling towards the earth.
-During its entry into the atmosphere, it almost wounds Rayquaza, a sky guardian living in the ozone layer.
+A mysterious meteorite is hurtling towards the earth, and during its entry into the atmosphere, it nearly wounds Legendary Pokémon Rayquaza, a sky guardian living in the ozone layer.
 The meteorite crashes into a polar zone, revealing two egg-shaped objects.
 The purple egg regenerates into a Deoxys and picks up the green egg.
 Rayquaza descends from the ozone layer to fight the invader (believing it to be an enemy).
 A battle ensues, destroying a nearby research site and traumatizing a young boy Tory (Tou'i), scared by a stampede of Spheal, Sealeo, and Walrein.
 Deoxys engages Rayquaza and the two take turns delivering devastating blows to each other, but the fight draws to a conclusion when Rayquaza surprises the alien Pokémon and fires a point blank Hyper Beam at it.
 Deoxys' body is destroyed, leaving only the purple crystal in its chest that falls into the sea, while some researchers take a similar green crystal that it found with them to Hoenn.
 Beneath the sea, the injured Deoxys regenerates and waits.

 Four years later, Ash, May, Brock, and Max travel to LaRousse City, where block robots patrol the area.
 There they meet Tory, who has since become afraid of Pokémon and a loner.
-Deoxys, which has fully healed, leaves to find the green crystal which Tory's parents are testing in a lab.
+Deoxys, which has fully healed, leaves to find the green crystal which Tory's father and Yuko are testing in a lab.
 In the Battle Tower, Ash mistakes Tory for a Pokémon Trainer and they battle against Rafe and Sid, with Tory using Ash's Torkoal.
 However, Tory does not know how to handle Ash's Torkoal and they lose.
 Tory runs away, stopping to save a Minun which was trapped in a trash can.
-Later, Ash meets Tory's parents and they have fun until they see a mysterious purple aurora, signaling the return of Deoxys.
+Later, Ash meets Tory's father and Yuko, and they have fun until they see a mysterious purple aurora, signalling the return of Deoxys.